datafold/data-diff/README.md

 If you pass `--stats` you'll see e.g. what % of rows were different.

+## Performance Considerations

+* Ensure that you have indexes on the columns you are comparing.
+Preferably a compound index.
+You can run with `--interactive` to see an `EXPLAIN` for the queries.
+* Consider increasing the number of simultaneous threads executing queries per database with `--threads`.
+For databases that limit concurrency per query, e.g. Postgres/MySQL, this can improve performance dramatically.
+  This is how comparisons with **data-diff** can be faster than `count(*)` which has limited concurrency, and in some cases will never complete due to timeouts.
+* If you are only interested in _whether_ something changed, pass `--limit 1`.
+  This can be useful if changes are very rare.
+This often faster than doing a `count(*)`, for the reason mentioned above.
+* If the table is _very_ large, consider a larger `--bisection-factor`.
+Explained in the [technical explanation][tech-explain].
+Otherwise you may run into timeouts.
+* If there are a lot of changes, consider a larger `--bisection-threshold`.
+  Explained in the [technical explanation][tech-explain].
+* If there are very large gaps in your table, e.g. 10s of millions of continuous rows missing, then **data-diff** may perform poorly doing lots of queries that for rows that do not exist (see [technical explanation][tech-explain]).
+There are various things we could do to optimize the algorithm for this case with complexity that has not yet been introduced, please open an issue.
+* The fewer columns you verify, the faster **data-diff** will be.
+On one extreme you can verify every column, on the other you can verify _only_ `updated_at`, if you trust it enough, or `id` if you're just interested in presence.
+You can do also do a hybrid where you verify `updated_at` and the most critical value, e.g a money value in `amount` but not verify a large serialized column like `json_settings`.

 ## Development Setup

 The development setup centers around using `docker-compose` to boot up various